 Experience the warmth of Gambian hospitality and learn about their vibrant African culture.
 Crafts markets, traditional shows and exotic wildlife are just some of the things you can enjoy.
 With temperatures averaging 30 degrees, you can soak up the sun rays until your heart’s content and cool down with a refreshing dip in the ocean afterwards.

-We hope we have inspired you with these sunny winter holiday destinations.
-The best part is that they are all less than a 6-hour flight from the UK!
+We hope we have inspired you with these sunny winter sun destinations.
 If you would like a hand planning your escape from the miserable winter blues, we would be delighted to help you.